 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a given.
+Doing as much as possible to keep your home’s energy efficiency levels high is a no brainer.
 When you make sure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
-One way your home may be losing efficiency is through air leaks.
+One of the ways your home could be losing significant efficiency is through air leaks around your home.

 The most common leaks are from drafts coming through your windows or doors.
-These air leaks are fairly easy to find, but air leakage can also come from less obvious spaces throughout your home.
-Review the suggestions below to do your own energy assessment.
+These air leaks are relatively easy to find, but air leakage can also come from less obvious spaces throughout your home.
+Use the suggestions below to do your own energy assessment.

 Inside your home